 The Connecticut Board of Regents for Higher Education (BOR) has licensed a master of science (M.S.) degree program in applied physics at Southern Connecticut State University.
 This new graduate program will promote workforce development in Connecticut by providing an educational pathway for individuals seeking applied research and management positions in the state's high-tech industries, while providing a source of trained professionals for technology employers.

 The M.S. program in applied physics has two tracks -- materials science/nanotechnology and optics/optical instrumentation -- intended to develop the state's workforce in the established optics industry, as well as in the emerging nanotechnology sector.
-The program will begin in fall 2012 and be licensed through Dec.
-31, 2014.

 The M.S. in Applied Physics program was initially developed in consultation with an industrial advisory committee that will continue to guide the program as it matures.
 Companies represented on the Advisory Board include Smiths Detection, Phonon Corp., Nights Inc., Sikorsky and Zygo Corp.